When you do something different, most people think you’re a fool.

 If you want to start a business, you can just Google, “How to start a business with a little to no budget.”

-Or if you want to start a non-profit organization, Google “Tips to start a non-profit organization.”
+If you want to start a non-profit organization, Google “Tips to start a non-profit organization.”

-Or if you want to travel the world for free, “How to travel the world for free.”
+If you want to travel the world for free, “How to travel the world for free.”

-But when you give your ideas a try even though you’re aware of the risks and the uncertainties, that is fulfilling.
+But when you give your ideas a try, even though you’re aware of the risks and the uncertainties, that is fulfilling.

 Nobody said it’s easy.
 And it can be tempting to just forget those dreams, and stay inside the box, and be normal.